 In the end, the houses didn’t sell (I know, right?) and Park Güell construction was halted in 1914.

-Park Güell was declared a UNSECO World Heritage Site in 1984 and welcomes 3,000,000 tourists annually.
+Regardless, Park Güell was declared a UNSECO World Heritage Site in 1984 and now welcomes over 3,000,000 tourists annually.

 What to See at Park Guell